Benjamin Wisner Bacon: Biography

-Benjamin Wisner Bacon was born in Litchfield, Connecticut on January 15, 1860.
-He graduated from Yale College in 1881 and Yale Divinity School in 1884.
-After serving in pastorates at Old Lyme, Connecticut (1884–1889), and at Oswego, New York (1889–1896), he was made an instructor in New Testament Greek at Yale Divinity School and became in 1897 professor of New Testament criticism and exegesis.
-The degrees D.D., Litt.D., and LL.D. were conferred upon him.
+Benjamin Wisner Bacon was born in Litchfield, Connecticut on January 15, 1860, the son of Leonard Woolsey Bacon.
+Originally attending the Hopkins School, he later attended a gymnasium in Cologne and the Collège de Genève.
+He graduated from Yale College in 1881 and Yale Divinity School in 1884, serving as a fullback for 4 seasons on Yale's football team.
+Ordained in 1884, he served as a pastor at Old Lyme, Connecticut between 1884 and 1889, and at Oswego, New York from 1889 to 1896.
+He was made an instructor in New Testament Greek at Yale Divinity School at the end of the latter pastorate; he was made Buckingham Professor of New Testament Criticism and Interpretation in 1897 and served in the role until his retirement in 1928.
+He also served as acting pastor of the United Church of Christ chapel at Yale.

+Bacon served as president of the Society of Biblical Literature in 1902 and 1903, and also served as resident director of the American Society of Overseas Research for 1905-06.
+He also received various honorary degrees (including Doctor of Divinity, Doctor of Letters and Doctor of Laws).
 He died at his home in New Haven, Connecticut on February 1, 1932.
 He was buried at Grove Street Cemetery.

 Works

+Bacon's work primarily surrounded biblical literature and interpretation, and also contributed greatly to literature on biblical criticism and exegesis.
 Besides contributions to the Hibbert Journal and to the American Journal of Theology (of both of which he was chosen as an editor), his writings include: